cosimo-schiavoni/R_projects/README.md

     Data is assumed to be correct and no need of adjustment is required for this project.The expectations could foresee both a positive and a negative effect on the environment.
     The positive effect could be due to the fact that higher population density normally requires higher levels of resources and energy consumption, hence resulting in environment degradation (Scale Effect).
-On the contrary, higher population density could create more social concern, hence resulting in the establishment of more stringent environment regulations, which should normally reduce the environmental pressure (S.F.
-Wang et al. 2015).
+On the contrary, higher population density could create more social concern, hence resulting in the establishment of more stringent environment regulations, which should normally reduce the environmental pressure.

 2. Real Gross Regional Product Per Capita (Real GRPPC): official data about the Chinese economic performance (Gross Regional Product, 100 million Yuan) at a provincial level is provided by China Statistical Yearbook.